Skip To Main Content

 Preschool and Elementary

-A prescription medication authorization form must be completed for ANY medication to be administered at school (this includes over the counter medications).
-This form is completed and signed by the student’s health care provider and is valid for the current school year.
+A prescription medication authorization form must be completed for ANY medication to be administered at school (this includes over-the-counter medications).
+This form is completed and signed by both the student’s health care provider and parent/guardian and is valid for the current school year.

 Middle School and High School

 A prescription medication authorization form must be completed for any prescription medication to be administered at school.
-This form is completed and signed by the student’s health care provider and is valid for the current school year.
+This form is completed and signed by both the student’s health care provider and parent/guardian and is valid for the current school year.

 Screenings

-Vision, Hearing, and Scoliosis screenings are conducted each year for the grade levels as follows.
+Vision and Hearing screenings are conducted each year for grade levels as follows.
+Scoliosis screenings are conducted only upon request.
 All screenings are available to any student upon request.

 Vision: Grades K-5, 7, and 10